 RENAME USER jon@ghidora TO someotherguy@ghidora;

 Event definitions are stored in the data dictionary.
 To drop an

-root user (or another user with the necessary
+root user or another user with the necessary

 EVENT privileges are stored

 tables.
 In both cases, this column holds one of the values

 mysql.user.Event_priv is set to

 Y' for a given user only if that user has the